 For more support with grammar, you can book an appointment with our Writing Support Specialist who can work with you to better understand grammar concepts.

-This guide was created/compiled by Amanda Wills and last updated by Claire Pienaar in 2021.
+This guide was created/compiled by Amanda Wills and last updated by Teevin Fournier in 2025.
 This work is licensed under a Creative Commons BY NC SA 4.0 International License.